 Goals aren’t merely for the present.
 Your company’s present goal-setting approach may be working in your favor for the time being, but will it continue to position your business for success in the future?
 Remember to remind your teams that implementing OKRs and a more formal goal-setting framework will help your organization be more future-proof.

-Getting OKR software will aid in the promotion of alignment at all levels of your organization, which is especially crucial as your business grows.
+Getting OKR Platform will aid in the promotion of alignment at all levels of your organization, which is especially crucial as your business grows.
 When new employees join your company, they will grasp its overarching business goals and understand how their work adds to the company’s success.
 This is a tremendous triumph for productivity, engagement, and work happiness, allowing you to keep the people you need to help your organization grow.

 5. How are we sure that OKRs will bring us the desired success?